 Pastis is quite a trendy place, where people like to feel a little posh.
 This is also the place where British actor Ralph Fiennes spent a few mornings drinking coffee and reading newspapers while filming Coriolanus.

 Amelie is a popular Belgrade bar situated next to Palas hotel and the Museum of Applied Arts.
 It’s a French bistrolike place.
 The interior and exterior have been carefully designed and embellished with vintage details and flowers.
 In Amelie you’ll find mostly locals from the downtown Belgrade.
 Locals enjoy drinking wine, sangria, beer and cocktails and often coffee during the day.

 In case it gets too crowded try to find a seat on the bar’s upper floor.

-Serbian Wine tasting includes 6 wines- three white and three red types, accompanied with local hors d’oeuvre.
-Wine tasting takes place in English, in a very chic tasting venue in downtown Belgrade, where guests can buy bottles of wine as well.
+Serbian Wine tasting includes 4 Balkan wines accompanied with local hors d’oeuvre (1 for each glass).
+Wine tasting is presented in English, in one very chic tasting venue in downtown Belgrade.

 Book your wine tasting via email@example.com

 Serbian wine tasting is set in one of the oldest parts of the city-Dorcol!
 It is the most easy way to try a variety of local wines without leaving Belgrade.